Regular Supporters of Umusa:

 DEVELOPMENTAL THERAPY FOR DISABLED CHILDREN

 Children with profound disabilities are often cared for in institutions that can ill afford specialized services.
 In close cooperation with Government Hospital Rehabilitation Teams who visit the centers on a monthly basis.
-The Umusa therapists provides therapy to 90 children at three centers 2 – 3 times a week to develop every child to his/her full potential and improve their quality of life.
+Umusa provides therapy and developmental activities to 20 children to improve their quality of life.

 Solera International (Pty) Ltd. built a facility for 15 residential and 10 Day care children with profound mental and physical disabilities in the Gamalakhe community.
 Umusa was appointed as the mentors to build capacity of the 6 Board members and 12 staff, act as the funding conduit for the South African subsidiary of Solera, Audatex (Pty) Ltd. The Umusa therapist provides occupational and developmental therapy to the 23 children.